cjnaz/cjnfuncs/README.md

 or more whitespace or comma separated email addresses).
 If the `to` parameter does not contain an '@' it is assumed to be a config param.

+`body` (default None)
+- A string message to be sent

+`filename` (default None)
+- A str or Path to the file to be sent, relative to the `tool.cache_dir`, or an absolute path.

+`htmlfile` (default None)
+- A str or Path to the html formatted file to be sent, relative to the `tool.cache_dir`, or an absolute path.

 `log` (default False)
 - If True, logs that the message was sent at the WARNING level.
 If False, logs at the DEBUG level.
-Useful for eliminating separate logging messages in the script code.
+Useful for eliminating separate logging messages in the tool script code.
 The `subj` field is part of the log message.